Shorku/rhnet/README.md

                         successively optimize at ff, xtb and dft levels by default.
 For example xtb option will do ff and xtb optimizations. ff-dft will omit xtb step.
-  --use_name_convention
+  --dft_scheme {normal,fast}
+                        Choice of DFT methods for optimization and electron density calculation --use_name_convention
                         Suggest structure with xyz-filename starting with: 's_' to be a solvent molecule and with 'p_' to be a monomer